leamusa/js-fizzbuzz/README.md

 3. use if to calculate multiples of 5 (also) 3
 4. ( only) use else if for mult of 3 with vali
 5. ( only) use else if for mult of 5

+# BONUS 1

+1. Create a contenitor in index
+2. create the list first, and then append it to an existing element. use the createElement() method.
+3. After that, you can use the innerHTML then the append() method to attach the new element to the DOM.